Ratherman/AI/DeepLearning/HW7/README.md

 # Thoughts:
 * It's still possible to keep the image resolution even with the limited GPU resources, which is to tile the large image.
+* By simply providing input images with more resolution, the overall performance could be higher.
+* Future plan:
+   * For model-centric approach: It might be helpful by replace the backbone.
+   * For data-centric approach: It might be helpful by tiling the input images.